godotengine/godot-docs/classes/class_textedit.rst

 - :ref:`int<class_int>` **get_line_count** **(** **)** |const|

-Returns the amount of total lines in the text.
+Returns the number of lines in the text.

 ----